ORV: 4D Occupancy-centric Robot Video Generation: Implementation Details

 \subsection{Computation Resources}

-We implement \ourwork in PyTorch, using the \texttt{diffusers}\footnote{\href{https://github.com/huggingface/diffusers}{https://github.com/huggingface/diffusers under Apache License}} and \texttt{transformers}\footnote{\href{https://github.com/huggingface/transformers}{https://github.com/huggingface/transformers under Apache License}} libraries.
+We implement \ourwork in PyTorch, using the \texttt{diffusers}\footnote{\href{https://github.com/huggingface/diffusers}{https://github.com/huggingface/diffusers} under Apache License} and \texttt{transformers}\footnote{\href{https://github.com/huggingface/transformers}{https://github.com/huggingface/transformers} under Apache License} libraries.
 Our models are trained and evaluated on an $\text{8}\times \text{H100}$ cluster.
-Each experiment utilize 8 GPUs in parallel, with 16 data loader workers per device.
-Since we use the similar volume of tokens and size of in models calculation and size of training samples across different datasets, each single 30K-gradient-step training costs around 35 hours ($\sim$11.7 GPU days) and evaluating $\sim$3K samples will cost nearly 2 hours (also parallel in 8 GPUs).
-Dataset curation particularly cost much disk space, \textit{e.g.}, all generated data for BridgeV2~\cite{walke2023bridgedata} in our experiments occupies about 8TB of disk space.
+Each experiment utilizes 8 GPUs in parallel, with 16 data loader workers per device.
+Since we use the similar volume of tokens and size of models in calculation and size of training samples across different datasets, each single 30K-gradient-step training costs around 35 hours ($\sim$11.7 GPU days) and evaluating $\sim$3K samples will cost nearly 2 hours (also parallel in 8 GPUs).
+Dataset curation particularly cost much disk space, \textit{e.g.}, all generated data for BridgeData V2~\cite{walke2023bridgedata} in our experiments occupies about 8TB of disk space.